Debt Help

 What happens with mortgage debt when someone passes away?

-When it comes to inheriting debt, mortgages are the exception to the rule.
+When it comes to inheriting debt, mortgages and other secured debts are the exception to the rule.

-Typically the mortgage stays with the house.
-That means if a house is left to you as part of a person’s estate then you will inherit the house and have a legal responsibility to cover the cost of the mortgage.
+Typically, the mortgage stays with the house.
+That means that if a house is left to you as part of a parent’s estate then you will inherit the house and have a legal responsibility to cover the cost of the mortgage.

-For example, if George leaves a home worth $600,000 to his sister Anna in his will after he passes away and the property has a mortgage of $300,000 remaining, Anna can either assume ownership of the house and the mortgage would be in her name, or she can sell the home to pay off the mortgage and keep the proceeds.
+For example, if someone leaves a home worth $600,000 to their sister in their will after they pass away and the property has a mortgage of $300,000 remaining, they can either assume ownership of the house and the mortgage would be in their name, or they can sell the home to pay off the mortgage and keep the proceeds.

 Here’s an example of how we can help